Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Results

-For all the topologies, we ran baycn once per simulated data set and used a burn-in of 20\%.
-For M1, M2, GN4, GN5, and multi-parent topologies, we ran baycn for 30,000 iterations with a step size of 120.
-For GN8 and GN11, we ran baycn for $5 \times 10^4$ iterations with a step size of 200.
-We used the probability $(p_0, p_1, p_2) = (0.05, 0.05, 0.9)$ as the prior for edge states.
-We assess the performance with MSE$_1$ (Equation ~\ref{eq:mse1}).
+We ran baycn once per simulated dataset, used a burn-in of 20\%, and used a sparse prior, $(p_0, p_1, p_2) = (0.05, 0.05, 0.9)$, on edge states.
+For M1, M2, GN4, GN5, and multi-parent topologies (Figure \ref{fig:allTopo}A-E), we ran baycn for 30,000 iterations with a step size of 120.
+For GN8 and GN11 (Figure \ref{fig:allTopo}F-G), we ran baycn for 50,000 iterations with a step size of 200.